swri-robotics/marti_common/swri_dbw_interface/doc/package.md

 software layer that wraps the manufacturer's interface with a common interface that the rest of our system interacts with.
 This layer may be anything from simple translations between message types to complex closed loop controllers.
-It may consistent of one node or many nodes.
+It may consist of one node or many nodes.
 The important aspect is a consistent interface presented to the higher level autonomy system, not how it is implemented.